“Autosomes are the 22 pairs of human chromosomes other than the sex chromosomes.”

 When a portion of a chromosome translocates to another chromosome, it is known as translocation.
 One of the most common types of translocation is between 22 and 9, known as the Philadelphia chromosome.

-It causes a type of cancer, chronic myeloid leukemia.
-It may also be inherited to the offspring.
+It causes a type of cancer, chronic myeloid leukemia which has a definite inheritance.

 The deletion occurs when a part of the chromosome got deleted or missed.
 Cri-du-chat is one of the most common deletion syndromes.
 In the present condition, a part of chromosome 5, the portion of the p-arm of the chromosome is deleted.

-To know more about deletion syndrome you can read this article: Top common deletion syndrome.
+To know more about deletion syndrome you can read this article: What is Deletion Syndrome?
+Top 6 Chromosomal Deletion Syndromes Explained.

 Autosome and gene expression: